Marie-José Chombart de Lauwe

 Marie-José Chombart de Lauwe (born 31 May 1923) is a French resistance fighter and sociologist.
 She was active as a resistance fighter in Brittany, was arrested in 1942, was interned in various prisons until being sent to Ravensbrück in 1942.
 There, she worked at the Siemens plant and in the Kinderzimmer before being evacuated in 1945 by the 'white bus' operation of the Swedish Red Cross.
-After returning from her internment, she became an influential sociologist and was active in militating for the protection of human rights.
+After returning from her internment, she became an influential sociologist and was active in advocating for the protection of human rights.

 Early life

 Chombart de Lauwe was born in Paris on 31 May 1923.
 She is the daughter of Suzanne Wilborts, midwife, and Adrien Wilborts, a pediatrician of Flemish origin.
 Her father had been injured by gas from the trenches during the First World War.
 In her youth, she spent her vacations in Côtes-d'Armor, in Bréhat, where her grandmother lived.
 In 1936, her father took early retirement and the whole family moved to the island of Bréhat.
 Aged 12, she continued her studies on the island by correspondence.

 During the 'phony war', she was a first-year student at Tréguier high school.
 It is there that she listened to Petain’s capitulation speech on 17 June 1940.